openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 for the Multus.
 We can also use the Multus' config option of `--readiness-indicator-file` to make sure the Multus waits for the ovn-kubernetes.

+Another existing risk is users creating NetworkAttachmentDefinitions that want to reuse MicroShift's networks such as `10.42.0.0/16`, `10.43.0.0/16`, `10.44.0.0/16`, or `169.254.169.1/29`.
+We should warn users they should not use them unless they reconfigure MicroShift's networking to use different network (`.network.clusterNetwork`, `.cluster.serviceNetwork`, `.apiServer.advertiseAddress` in MicroShift config).

 ### Drawbacks

 This section includes limitations of the Multus itself, not its integration with MicroShift.